 The emergence of PAOK FC and the second league title

 PAOK’ high flights would continue during the ‘80s, with just a few seasons to forget.
 The team reached the Greek Cup final three more times, but didn’t win the trophy again before 2001.
-In 1981, they lost 3-1 to Olympiakos in Nea Filadelfia Stadium, in 1983 they were defeated 2-0 by AEK in the Olympic Stadium of Athens and, in 1985, in the same venue, they lost 4-1 to Larissa.
+In 1981, they lost 3-1 to Olympiacos in Nea Filadelfia Stadium, in 1983 they were defeated 2-0 by AEK in the Olympic Stadium of Athens and, in 1985, in the same venue, they lost 4-1 to Larissa.

 A major year in the history of PAOK would be 1985.
 The Double-Headed Eagle won their second league title (first professional one), led by Austrian head coach Walter Skocik.
 The team included players such as Iosifidis, Alavantas, Alexandridis, Vasilakos, Jurišić, Damanakis, Dimopoulos, Kostikos, Pantelis, Paprica, Skartados, Tsourelas etc.

-The main characteristic of the ‘80s was the unconditional love of the fans, a phenomenon breaking all records and transcending Greek borders.
-The decade’s highlights were the two encounters against FC Bayern München, PAOK managing to hold the Bavarians both in Toumba and in Munich, but succumbed in the penalty shootout.
+The main characteristic of the ‘80s was the unconditional love and the fanaticism of the fans, a phenomenon breaking all records and transcending Greek borders.
+The decade’s highlights were the two encounters against FC Bayern München, with PAOK managing to hold the Bavarians both in Toumba and in Munich, but succumbed in the penalty shootout.
 Their elimination however didn’t eclipse the Double-Headed Eagle’s magnificent effort against one of Europe’s powerhouses.

 The… sterile ’90s

 The league triumph of 1985 completed a cycle of success and the dawn of the ‘90s found PAOK in sporting recess.
-Another participation in the Greek Cup final in 1991-1992 ended with the “Double-Headed Eagle” on the losing side, in a two-legged tie with Olympiakos (1-1 at Toumba, 0-2 at Karaiskakis Stadium).
+Another participation in the Greek Cup final in 1991-1992 ended with the “Double-Headed Eagle” on the losing side, in a two-legged tie with Olympiacos (1-1 at Toumba, 0-2 at Karaiskakis Stadium).